 Public Loss Adjusters will manage your claim on your behalf and be available every step of the way.
 Once appointed, we will manage all insurance negotiations and keep you up to date at all times.

-You will be assigned your very own claims manager.
+You will be have your very own claims manager.
 This manager will always be available to answer any questions you may have throughout the whole process.
 Our job is to ensure that you receive a full and fair settlement.

 If you would like to see the real difference between an insurer led claim and a Public Loss Adjusters claim please click here.